modularcode/modular-admin-html/README.md

 Demo: http://modularcode.github.io/modular-admin-html/

+## Browser support

+Lot of app components use new Flexbox Layout module which is available in modern browsers.
+Bootstrap4 is used as main fraimwork.
+Please make sure if that's suitable for you [Flexbox browser support](http://caniuse.com/#feat=flexbox).

 ## Getting Started

 For assembling the application, you need to have [NodeJs](https://nodejs.org/en/) with npm.
 You also need to have Bower installed globally.